mokhtarf23/RV32IMCV_ZICSR/README.md

 - **Instruction Sequencer:**
   - Receives one instruction at a time from the scalar core
   - Detects instruction type and forwards to the correct execution unit (**ALU, MUL, DIV, RED, PER, MMU**)
-  - Issues instructions in order, but execution is out of order depending on latency
+  - Issues instructions in order, while execution occurs out of order depending on latency

 - **Reservation Stations:**
   - Can hold up to 2 instructions per unit